 The Snowboard Level Three Certification is aimed at working instructors wanting to progress within the snow sports industry to teaching students in all-mountain and other advanced riding situations.
 The minimum pre-requisite for the Level Three is SBINZ Level Two or equivalent foreign qualifications and the Children’s Teaching Certification.
-However you may take the Level Three Workshop before you have your Children’s Cert.

 Certification resource: The SBINZ Instructor’s Manual is required reading for this course.

 Pre-requisites: You must be an associate member or full member and have Snowboard Level Two Certification or foreign equivalent (see FAQs), and the Children’s Teaching Certification (this may be taken after attending the workshops but must be complete before joining any of the Level Three Exams).

 ** Before attending either of the Snowboard Level Three workshops you must complete the Level Three online e-learning course, based on information in the CURRENT Snowboard Instructors Manual.
 You can access the e-learning system through your member profile.
 Look at the course outline for further information. **

 It is recommended that candidates attend both the Riding Workshop and the Teaching/Analysis Workshop before attempting any of the exam assessments.
 That being said, it is possible to attend just the Riding Workshop before joining the Ride Exam and the Teach/Analysis Workshop before attending either the Developmental Teaching Exam or the Corrective Teaching / Analysis Exam.

 Ride Workshop (3 days)